graigware/graigware/README.md

 Fun facts :

-I can recognize any flag from any country in the world and I'm good at League of Legends.
+I can recognize any flag from any country in the world, and I'm good at League of Legends.

 ## Technologies

-Since the beginning of my studies at Epitech in 2024, I've worked with many technologies such as :
+Since starting my studies at Epitech in 2024, I've worked with many technologies, including:

 Flutter, TypeScript, ElysiaJS, C++, Spring Boot, Angular, Python and C